Notes from the Uyghur Homeland

 "Integration" and racism

-Photos: by Hsiao-Hung / Citizens of minority backgrounds, across Xinjiang
+Photos: by Hsiao-Hung / faces of East Turkistan

 Adel (not his real name) is a graduate in international trade and was teaching Mandarin to Uyghur students at the Science & Information College in Urumqi until the riots in July 2009.
 He is clearly fluent in Mandarin - more fluent than many Han Chinese people - and one of the most culturally "integrated" Muslims, as he put it.
 Nevertheless, he has never stopped suffering from racism.